Over the past decade, there has been a rise in the number of indoor gardeners- not only in the US but throughout the world.

-With more and more people moving into the fast-paced and small spaced city life, having an outdoor garden has become a luxury few can afford.
+With more and more people moving into the fast-paced and small spaced city life, having an outdoor garden has become a luxury few have the room for.

 The good news, however, is that this has caused a surge in the number of people opting for indoor gardening.
-Indoor gardening is affordable, easy, time efficient, and helps you in staying healthy!
+Indoor gardening is affordable, easy, time efficient, and helps you stay healthy!

 In this article, we’ll be looking at some of the best indoor plants you can get for your room, apartment, your office or any closed space.